- What is lumbago?

 Lumbago: symptoms and causes

 As already mentioned, lumbago is characterized by sudden, intense pain in the lower lumbar region and above the sacrum.
-This pain usually occurs without warning and intensifies with movement. intensifies with movement - especially when the affected person bends down or tries to pick up an object.
-The unpleasant, stabbing sensation can also spread to other parts of the bodysuch as the legs, radiate and give the impression that the roots of the nerves in the lumbar region are irritated.
+This pain usually occurs without warning and intensifies with movement - especially when the affected person bends down or tries to pick up an object.
+The unpleasant, stabbing sensation can also radiate to other parts of the body, such as the legs, and give the impression that the roots of the nerves in the lumbar region are irritated.

-The mobility of the spine is severely restricted by lumbago: sufferers can often only walk or stand with difficulty.
+Mobility of the spine is severely restricted by lumbago: sufferers often find it difficult to walk or stand.

 Another typical symptom of lumbago is the pain that occurs when tapping or pressing on the spinous processes of the vertebrae.